tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 Another bone fell.
 Different this time.
 Longer.
 Too long for a rodent.

 Too clean.
 No pellet residue.
 No fur.
 Just smooth white bone, gleaming wet in my lamplight.
 And at the end of it—I didn't want to see this, but I saw it—a joint.
 The kind of joint that bends.
-The kind of joint that belongs to something with *fingers*.
+The kind of joint that belongs to something with fingers.

 They were landing in the same spot.
 Precisely.
 Exactly.
 As if placed.

-As if *presented*.
+As if presented.

 I checked the shelters.
 All seven students present, all breathing—I watched long enough to see the rise and fall of chests, the subtle shift of bodies seeking warmth.
 But something was off.
-One of them, shelter six, was sleeping *outside* their structure.
+One of them, shelter six, was sleeping outside their structure.
 Curled up in the leaf litter maybe ten feet away, like they'd crawled out in the night and just... stopped.

 "Hey."
 I shook her shoulder gently.
 "Emily.
 Emily, wake up."